 15 Notices

-A notice may be given to any member in writing, by hand personally or by post to their address or by leaving it at the address of the member or by giving it via electronic communications to the member's address.
+A notice may be given to any member in writing, by hand personally or by post to his address or by leaving it at the address of the member or by giving it via electronic communications to the member's address.
 A notice shall be deemed to be given immediately if given by hand, or after 48 hours after it was posted or sent by electronic communication.

 Winding up